1e14/1e14/README.md

 River
 =====

-River is a low-level *computational graph* library for NodeJS.
+River is a low-level *computational graph* library.

 It is designed to be *massively distributed*, *fault-tolerant*, extendable, and easy to use.